AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 {% endhighlight %}

 #### The `variables` key
-The `variables` section lists variables simulation values.
+The `variable` section lists variable simulation values.
 A custom variable is defined in a Java class which implements the [Variable][Variable] interface.
-Custom variable types have to be included in the classpath of the simulation (for example  `scr/main/it/unibo/alchemist/loader/variables`)

 **Examples**
 {% highlight yaml %}